akka/akka/akka-docs/general/supervision.rst

 which explains the existence of the fourth choice (as a supervisor also is subordinate to another supervisor higher up) and has implications on the first
-three: resuming an actor resumes all its subordinates, restarting an actor entails restarting all its subordinates, similarly stopping an actor will also stop all its subordinates.
-It should be noted that the default behavior of an actor is to stop all its children before restarting, but this can be overridden using the :meth:`preRestart` hook; the recursive restart applies to all children left after this hook has been executed.
+three: resuming an actor resumes all its subordinates, restarting an actor entails restarting all its subordinates, similarly terminating an actor will also terminating all its subordinates.
+It should be noted that the default behavior of an actor is to terminate all its children before restarting, but this can be overridden using the :meth:`preRestart` hook; the recursive restart applies to all children left after this hook has been executed.